Foreign Domicile: Tax Policy and Reforms

 - The language of customer and provider has wormed its way into practically all areas of our social life, even education and healthcare, and we forget that it is a metaphor when we call a student, a patient or a traveller a "customer".
 The implication is that the most basic relation between one human being and another or one group and another is that of the carefully calibrated exchange of material resources; the most basic kind of assessment we can make about the actions of another, from the trader to the nurse to the politician, is the evaluation of how much they can increase my liberty to negotiate favourable deals and maximize my resources.

 But this is not of course the inference which HMRC intended.
 Sir Nicholas Montagu (Chairman of the Board of Inland Revenue, 1997-2004) said that the reason for the change was to remind Revenue staff that the needs of the consumer of public services should be considered first.
-One cannot quarrel with the aspiration, though one might question the extent to which it is achieved, or whether the change of terminology was an effective aid to achieving it.
+One cannot quarrel with the aspiration, though one might question whether it is achieved, or whether the change of terminology was an effective aid to achieving it.

 The change of terminology from taxpayer to "customer" came at a time which has seen a substantial increase in HMRC's powers and in its desire to use them to impose civil and criminal penalties.
 The reader may speculate whether that is wholly coincidental, but the current enthusiasm for civil penalties and criminal convictions does make the usage seem a strange one.